preemptive/DashO-GameOfLife/README.md

 * Obfuscate both together using a single DashO configuration.
 * Ofuscate both together but with variant-specific DashO configurations.

-These instructions will demonstrate the last scenario, which provides the strongest protection.
+The instructions on the `master` branch demonstrate the last scenario, which provides the strongest protection.

->**Note:** DashO can obfuscate both `debug` and `release` builds, but this sample will be using `debug` builds so a signing key does not have to be generated and configured.

 ## Prerequisites